 The most important part of the opening range trading is the breakout.

-The opening range breakouts determines the further price direction.
+The opening range breakouts determine the further price direction.
 When the price breaks out of the range, there is a big chance that the price action will continue in the same direction.
 Therefore opening range trading strategies use the range breakout as entry points on the charts.

 This is opening range breakouts.
-The size of the range is market with the green horizontal lines on the chart.
+The size of the range is marked with green horizontal lines on the chart.
 The range breakout is located in the green circle and the price shoots up after the opening range breakouts.

 The stock market opening bell can be approached in many ways.
-Let’s discuss about a day trading strategy:
+Let’s discuss a day trading strategy: